agencyenterprise/point-sdk-capacitor/docs/PointHealthKit.md

 }
 ```

-> You can import App Listeners by adding `import { App } from "@capacitor/app";` to your file
+> You can import App Listeners by adding `import { App } from "@capacitor/app";` to your file.
 > The starting date of the listener query is the date and time you create the listener.
 It won't listen for past data.

 ## Historical Data

 **Helper functions to get the user past data, optimized to handle large amounts of data, using multiple Tasks and uploading in batches.**

-Fetches and uploads the user past data for all `HealthQueryType` defined in the SDK setup.
+Fetches and uploads the user past data for all types defined in the SDK setup.
 This is executed automatically when you set the user token for the first time in a session, so you don't need to call this function manually unless you turned automatic syncing off.

 ```typescript
 async syncAllHistoricalData() {